sbryngelson/group-docs/group-syllabus/giving-talks.md

 If I'm nervous about a talk or am giving one on a new topic, I practice even more than this.
 Sometimes I spend hours practicing over a few days.
 Especially early in your Ph.D., you should then plan on giving at least two practice talks to an audience (one of them with me).
-Later, you won’t need as much practice for a conference talk, let’s say; but a job talk may require even more practice and iteration.
+Later, you won't need as much practice for a conference talk, let's say; but a job talk may require even more practice and iteration.
 After you synthesize and iterate on all the feedback, you're ready to go.
 This process often takes many days, even for a short talk.
 _This means that you should be ready to start practicing at least one week before you give your talk._